Meat is survival food, fruit is optimal food

 The main issue with any ketogenic diet is that the energy production from fat is our backup-program under stressful conditions – starvation!

 Ketogenic diets, like the carnivore diet, force the body to produce glucose for the brain.
-Even on no-carb diets certain level of glucose are always maintained by the body!
+Even on no-carb diets, certain levels of glucose are always maintained by the body!
 The process of synthesizing glucose – called gluconeogenesis – requires the stress hormone cortisol!
-In simple words: ketogenic diets cause a stress response in the body!
+In simple words, ketogenic diets cause a stress response in the body!

 “On a truly traditional diet, says Draper, recalling his studies in the 1970s, Arctic people had plenty of protein but little carbohydrate, so they often relied on gluconeogenesis.
 Not only did they have bigger livers to handle the additional work but their urine volumes were also typically larger to get rid of the extra urea.”